Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: I've got it!
+#### 💬You: I've got it!
 I will visit Fred and ask him about Dirty Dieter and the pilot.
-#### You: Um, how many inhabitants does Onionville have?
+#### 💬You: Um, how many inhabitants does Onionville have?
 > SELECT COUNT(*) FROM inhabitant, village WHERE village.villageid = inhabitant.villageid AND village.name = 'Onionville'
 > Output:
 <table>